-But there are a few approaches you can do to make your furnace quieter this winter.
+But there are a couple of approaches you can do to make your furnace quieter this winter.

-1. Request Regular Furnace Maintenance
+1. Request Yearly Furnace Maintenance

-2. Frequently Change Your Furnace’s Air Filter
+2. Regularly Replace Your Furnace’s Air Filter

-Our suggestions for installing a new furnace filter:
+Our recommendations for changing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You may have to replace your filter more regularly if you have allergies or pets.
+You may have to get a new filter more frequently if you have allergies or pets.